improve-ai/python-ranker/README.md

 ### Installation prerequisites
  - python 3.7+
- - `gcc` and python headers: `python3-dev` or `python3-devel` (`sudo apt install gcc python3-dev` for apt and `sudo yum install gcc python3-devel` for yum or dnf)
+ - in order to take advantage of fast feature encoding please install `gcc` and python headers: `python3-dev` or `python3-devel` (`sudo apt install gcc python3-dev` for apt and `sudo yum install gcc python3-devel` for yum or dnf)
- - for macOS you might also need to [build xgboost from sources](https://xgboost.readthedocs.io/en/stable/build.html) (otherwise `pip3 install xgboost` might fail)
+ - for macOS it might be necessary to [build xgboost from sources](https://xgboost.readthedocs.io/en/stable/build.html) (otherwise `pip3 install xgboost` might fail)
  - if possible virtual environment (e.g. venv) usage is strongly encouraged
+ - upgrading pip, wheel and packages is also a good idea:

+    `pip3 install --upgrade pip wheel build`

 ### Install with pip

-To install from pypi sources simply use pip:
+To install from pip simply use:

 `pip3 install improveai`

+For some operating systems you might see 'Killed' information on xgboost installation attempt.
+To get rid of it please purge pip's cache:

+`pip3 cache purge`

 ### Build and install from cloned git repo